Force over Distance: Chapter 21

 //What were you gonna say?//

 //True.
-That, however, is not adequate grounds for passing up an opportunity for salvage and research.//
+A ‘bad feeling,’ however, is not adequate grounds for passing up an opportunity for salvage and research.//

-//God damn it,// Young snarled, as they looked away from one another.
+//God damn it,// Young snarled, breaking eye contact.

-Rush ran a hand through his hair and stepped laterally, to lean against the forward rail.
+Rush ran a hand through his hair and leaned against the forward rail.

-Eli moved from his station to check the monitor bank behind Chloe.
+Eli moved from his usual station to check the monitor bank behind Chloe.
+As he passed, he caught Young’s eye.
 “You guys are getting worse,” he said between his teeth in a quiet sing-song.

-“Okay.”
-Young turned to the rest of the bridge.
-“Let’s do this, unless anyone has any objections.”
-He scanned the room, getting a nod from Eli, a half-shrug from Volker, and an enthusiastic nod from Park.
-Brody didn’t look up from his monitor
+Young regrouped, turned to the rest of the bridge, and said, “Let’s do this.
+Unless anyone has any objections.”
+He scanned the room, getting a nod from Eli, a half-shrug from Volker, and a thumbs-up from Park.
+Brody didn’t look up from his monitor.

 “I don’t think we should go,” Chloe said quietly.
-“I have a bad feeling about this.”
+The glow from her monitor put blue highlights in her hair.

-Young and Rush locked eyes, and then, just as quickly, looked away from one another.
+Young and Rush locked eyes, and then, just as quickly, looked away.

 “I need more than that, Chloe.”
 Young’s voice was as encouraging as he could make it.
-“If you have a good reason—” He trailed off, and looked at her from beneath his eyebrows.
+“If you have a good reason—” He left space for her to answer.

 “We’ll take every precaution,” Young said.

 Chloe’s eyes found Rush, but the scientist wasn’t looking at her.
-He was focused on the empty air.
-Probably the AI was in the mix.
+He was focused on empty air.

 Young unclipped his radio.
 “Lieutenant Scott, we’ll be boarding an Ancient seed ship shortly.
 Start assembling salvage teams and meet me at the docking port.
 I want at least one military presence on each team.”